LalitChauhan56/LalitChauhan56.github.io/content/about.md

 Hi there!
 I am Lalit Chauhan.

-I'm a final year undergrad engineer from India studying Computer Science and actively contributing to the open source.
+I'm a final-year engineering student majoring in Computer Science, and I'm enthusiastic about actively contributing to open source projects.

 With extensive experience as a penetration tester and a strong passion for web development, I am dedicated to enhancing the user-friendliness and visual appeal of applications.
 My proficiency in Julia adds a versatile dimension to my skill set, allowing me to approach challenges from a unique perspective.